Start: Cenotaph – The Esplanade

 The original bridge predates the development of Westham but provided access to Melcombe Regis Cemetery which opened in 1856.
 It was originally known as Backwater Bridge Road.

 In 1921 it was decided to build a new dam to control the water levels of Radipole Lake and hopefully prevent flooding.
 Thus a new Westham Bridge was built with four automatic and four hand controlled sluices.
 If you walk to the middle of the bridge you can see this sluice mechanism.
-This building project created jobs for ex soldiers after the 1st World War had finished.
+This building project created much needed jobs for ex soldiers after the 1st World War had finished.

 Turn right through the subway, turn left and follow the path to Abbotsbury Road.
 Carry on along Abbotsbury road, past St Josephs Church.